First get a copy of the schedule and rates from the ferry terminal(Most likely anacortes).

 As a general rule, brining a car to the San Juan Islands comes with its own set of headaches, including trying to get it on the ferry during the peak periods.

 You may be better off trying to rent something when you arrive.
 The rental choices are a bit limited in Friday Harbor, but Susie's Mopeds has a few choices for you.
 This includes mopeds, of course, as well as a somewhat larger three wheel vehicle called a "scootcoupe" and they also have full size car rentals.
+(As the "Scootcoupe" is available at several other locations on other islands, please see my Scootcoupe Tip in the San Juan Islands section).

 Reservations must be made by phone, and they do not offer any insurance of any sort - that must be proven upon rental.
 Renters must have a valid driver's license.
 For the "scootcoupe" the passenger must be at least 5 years of age.